 The Malaysian state of Sabah, located on the northern most tip of the world's third largest island, Borneo, was the location for Camel Trophy 1993.
 The 76,600 square kilometre state provided classic Camel Trophy territory in a part of the world where some of the toughest events have been staged.

 For the first time in the event's history, the route was completely circular, circumnavigating the state, starting and finishing at Kota Kinabalu, the capital city.
-The route on muddy tracks through some of the oldest jungles in the world gave the participating teams the opportunity to see some of the world's most spectacular territory.
+The route was partially designed by Malaysian environmentalist and offroad legend Tengku Adlin, first riding on a special train to Tenom, then on muddy tracks through some of the oldest jungles in the world gave the participating teams the opportunity to see some of the world's most spectacular territory.

 This included the "Lost World" of the Maliau Basin in the Southeast of the state, which is unquestionably one of Sabah's most dramatic features.
 Virtually unvisited and completely uninhabited, this almost circular shaped bowl is largely guarded by cliffs and steep escarpments up to 1,500 metres in height.
 Often shrouded by cloud and totally inaccessible by road, teams led an expedition on foot into the "Lost World", which proved to be a historic adventure for the Camel Trophy pioneers.